alexvogel/path-planning/README.md

 ## Path Planning In Simulator

+The Path Planner seems to be really robust like the screenshot shows:

+![Longrun][image1]

 This is how the simulator looks like when running this path planning implementation

 [![Path Planning](./media/icon_video.png)](https://youtu.be/_gTrpS7Bxgw "Path Planning")